 Convincing a preschool teacher to let me be the snack coordinator, with the goal to eliminate processed foods, artificial colors, and artificial preservatives was an easy sale.
-Ms. Susan, the Montessori School directress, was well-versed in artificial colors and preservatives increasing hyperactivity/ADHD behaviours.
+Ms. Susan was well-versed in artificial colors and preservatives increasing hyperactivity/ADHD behaviours.
 The grain-elimination, however, was a new, maybe extreme idea for her:

 “Can’t you just give me the name of a cracker or bread we can use with a spread?”